abtion/guidelines/employee_manual/vacation_&_time_off.md

 ## Taking time off
 Don’t be shy and remember to use your vacation time!
 We believe it helps to motivate, inspire and refocus.

 Abtion provides 25 vacation days per year.
-While only working 4 days a week, this actually holds 6 weeks of holiday per year, given that one only uses 4 vacation days for a full week of vacation.
+While only working 4 days a week, this actually holds 6 weeks of vacation per year, given that one only uses 4 vacation days for a full week of vacation.

-When you are employed with payment during vacation, you receive a holiday allowance of 1% of your salary.
+When you are employed with payment during vacation, you receive a vacation pay of 1% of your salary.
 This is in addition to your regular salary.
-All days and calculations are provided following the Danish Holiday Rights 'Dansk ferielov’.
-It is your own responsibility, to make sure you use all your holiday days before the new year starts and to check the entitled payments.
+All days and calculations are provided following the Danish Vacation Law 'Ferieloven’.
+It is your own responsibility, to make sure you use all your vacation days before the new year starts and to check the entitled payments.

-### Planning your holiday
+### Planning your vacation
 The sooner you notify us of your request, the higher the chance of appoval gets.
 Notify us as soon as possible, so we can do our best to make sure you can enjoy your desired time off.

 Our rules of thumb: